fizwidget/fizwidget.github.io/source/_posts/2014-07-03-implicit-futures-in-ruby.markdown

 end
 ```

-We can now create future objects like this:
+We can now create futures like this:

 ``` ruby
 f = future { expensive_call }
 ```

-This looks exactly like what we set out to achieve.
-Brilliant!
+This looks exactly like what we set out to achieve!
 Might be a good idea to check if it works though...

 Testing time
 ------------